Shians/minimap2-ai-r/README.md

 ## Usage

-Here's a basic example of how to use the package:
+Here's a basic example of how to use the package (THIS IS CURRENTLY BROKEN AND WILL ALWAYS RETURN 0 ALIGNMENTS):

 ```R
 library(minimap2)